 Elastic bands.
 Carry a selection of various lengths and widths.
 Use them to secure one or more pieces of rolled clothing.
 Fashion a safety strap for eyeglasses, or a gripping handle for a hiking stick.
 Make an impromptu strap for attaching things to your wrist or ankle.
 Use one as a bookmark, or to constrain charging cords.
-Thread one through a buttonhole and around the button on pants to handle a zipper malfunction, or to cover off a weight gain.

 Key strap.
 With a swivel hook at both ends, a key strap tethers one or more objects to internal hardware inside bags and clothing.
 Mine come from Tom Bihn.

 Zip-top bags.
 Dirty clothes hamper, icepack, camera raincoat, camera incubator to prevent condensation, food and snack storage, packing cube, outfit organizer, nausea bag, reusable wet wipes dispenser, space saver, 3-1-1 bag, wet swimsuit bag, washing machine, currency bag, leak-proof and waterproof storage unit, file folder… the possibilities are endless, making them very handy indeed.
 Pack several, of different sizes.

 Carabiners.
 A durable carabiner is strong enough to attach a daypack to a backpack, or carry several bags of groceries.
 A locking mountaineering carabiner can be a deterrent to opportunistic thieves.
 Use one to secure belongings to stationary objects.